wireapp/wire-server-deploy/offline/ubuntu_18_to_ubuntu_22_migration.md

 You can also directly move the tar files from the origin machine to the destination machine.<br><br>

-### Backup your Minio data directory from each ansible nodes.
+### Backup your Minio data directory from each node.

 On each node, create a backup of the /var/lib/minio-server1 and /var/lib/minio-server2 folders using the tar command.
 For example, run: